Najlaa7/ARTI-308_lab11/README.md

 # ARTI-308_lab11
-This lab focuses on segmenting credit card customers based on their behavioral patterns using K-Means clustering, an unsupervised machine learning algorithm.

-The dataset used (CC_GENERAL.csv) contains customer-level credit card usage information such as balance, purchases, cash advances, payments, and credit limits.
-Since there are no predefined labels, clustering is used to discover hidden patterns and group similar customers together.
+This lab applies K-Means clustering to segment credit card customers based on their spending and usage behavior.
+Using the CC_GENERAL dataset, the analysis explores customer features such as balance, purchases, cash advances, and payments to identify meaningful groups.
+Since this is an unsupervised learning task, there are no predefined labels for customer categories.
+The goal is to discover hidden patterns in customer behavior and group similar customers together.
+These insights can help businesses improve targeted marketing strategies and customer relationship management.